Part 2. How to Manage Your Infrastructure as Code

 Verbosity

 As cloud and virtualization becomes more and more ubiquitous, it’s becoming more common to use an immutable infrastructure paradigm, where instead of long-running physical servers, you use short-lived virtual servers that you replace every time you do an update.
 This is inspired by functional programming, where variables are immutable, so after you’ve set a variable to a value, you can never change that variable again, and if you need to update something, you create a new variable.
-Because variables never change, it’s a lot easier to reason about your code.
+Because variables never change, it’s easier to reason about your code.

-The idea behind immutable infrastructure is similar: once you’ve deployed a server, you never make changes to it again.
+The idea behind immutable infrastructure is similar.
+Once you’ve deployed a server, you never make changes to it again.
 If you need to update something, such as deploying a new version of your code, you deploy a new server.
-Because servers never change after being deployed, it’s a lot easier to reason about what’s deployed.
+Because servers never change after being deployed, it’s easier to reason about what’s deployed.
 The typical analogy used here (my apologies to vegetarians and animal lovers), is cattle vs pets: with mutable infrastructure, you treat your servers like pets, giving each one its own unique name, taking care of it, and trying to keep it alive as long as possible; with immutable infrastructure, you treat your servers like cattle, each one more or less indistinguishable from the others, with random or sequential IDs instead of names, and you kill them off and replace them regularly.

 Key takeaway #2